 Blocking vs. Asynchronous Receive

-When receiving messages from Solace PubSub+ event brokers, all Solace APIs can receive messages asynchronously via a message callback; the callback is a method that the application implements that the API will run whenever a message has been received and is passed to the application for handling.
-The thread that the callback method is called on belongs to the API, and is generally considered best practice to return quickly from the method to avoid blocking other API functionality.
+When receiving messages from Solace PubSub+ event brokers, all Solace APIs can receive messages asynchronously via a message callback; the callback is a method that an application implements, which the API will run whenever a message is received and is passed to the application for handling (further processing).
+The thread on which the callback method is called belongs to the API, and it is generally considered best practice to return quickly from the method to avoid blocking other API functionality.

 Some APIs (e.g. JCSMP, ..??) also allow for a blocking or synchronous receive call from an application thread.
 This simplified way of asking for a message can either block indefinitely, or timeout after a certain number of milliseconds.
 Not every Solace API has the ability to a blocking receive: for example, the C API (CCSMP), C#, JavaScript, and NodeJS APIs currently only allow for non-blocking callback receive.
-This is due to the threading models of the API and/or language that don’t prefer or allow for blocking behaviour.
+This is due to the threading models of the API and/or language that don’t prefer or allow for blocking behavior.

 See https://docs.solace.com/Solace-PubSub-Messaging-APIs/API-Developer-Guide/Receiving-Direct-Message.htm for more details.